wp-plugins/dk-new-medias-image-rotator-widget/readme.txt

 = 0.2.6 =
 * Bugfix - PHP getimagesize() is now used with a local file path instead of a url.

+= 0.2.7 =
+* New Feature - Added a feature to randomize the order of images.

 == Upgrade Notice ==

 = 0.1.1 =